RadetzkyLi/CoRTSG/README.md

 Generators of 11 logical scenario (one for each functional scenario) had been completed and one can just run the following to repeat (if you want) the overtake scenario:
 ```
-cd CoRiskyScene/coriskyscene/scene_generation/generator
+cd CoRTSG/coriskyscene/scene_generation/generator

 python segment_overtake_scene_generator.py
 ```
-By default, the results would be saved in a ``.json`` file in ``CoRiskyScene/coriskyscene/scene_generation/data/``.
+By default, the results would be saved in a ``.json`` file in ``CoRTSG/coriskyscene/scene_generation/data/``.

-Note: the time axis is not considered and thus a concrete scenario is a scene in the context.
+**Note**: the time axis is not considered and thus a concrete scenario is a scene in the context.

 ### Risky scenario visualization